asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 console.log(...range()) // [1, 2, 3, 4, 5]
 ```

 Yup, still got it!
 However, then it dawned on me.
-Normally I use a loop inside a generator, so the solution would have to bring back our old friend recursion, recursion, recuriosn!
+Normally I use a loop inside a generator, so the solution would have to bring back our old friend recursion, recursion, recursion!

 ```ts
 function* range(a: number, b: number) {